 While the econometric demand models were under development, an interim demand forecast was developed for the WSAC by adjusting the 2010 UWMP forecast for future conservation and other economic effects and by adjusting downward the UC demands (M.Cubed, 2015b).
 Figure ES-2 provides a comparison of the econometric model and WSAC interim demand forecasts.
 On average, the econometric demand forecast is approximately five and a half percent greater than the WSAC interim forecast.
-The econometric forecast represented by the dark blue line essentially tracks the upper-bound of the WSAC interim forecast represented by the dark yellow line essentially tracks the lower-bound of the corrected econometric forecast.
+The econometric forecast represented by the dark blue line essentially tracks the upper-bound of the WSAC interim forecast while the WSAC interim forecast.
 Between these two lines, the forecasts overlap.
 Future production in the range of 3,200 to 3,400 MGY is consistent with both forecasts.